neondatabase/website/content/docs/reference/glossary.md

 ## Storage

 Where data is recorded and stored.
 Neon storage consists of Pageservers, which store hot data, and a cloud object store, such as Amazon S3, that stores cold data for cost optimization and durability.

+Also, a usage metric that tracks the total volume of data and [history](#history) stored in Neon.
+For more information, see [Storage](/docs/introduction/billing#storage).

 ## Subscriber